-Sydney Opera House is an astonishing architectural – and engineering – feat.
-From its prominent position on Bennelong Point, architect Jørn Utzon’s magnificent vision gracefully adorns Sydney Harbour.
-With its shimmering sails, this exhilarating building has come to define its city and even the nation of Australia.
-Beyond its iconic status, the Opera House is a busy performing arts centre, home of Opera Australia, The Australian Ballet and the Sydney Symphony.
+The Sydney Opera House was opened by Queen Elizabeth in 1973.
+With its shimmering sails and prominent position on Bennelong Point, this astonishing building has come to define its city, the nation of Australia and has become the benchmark for iconic building design, for the arts and beyond.
+Today, the Opera House is a busy performing arts centre, home of Opera Australia, The Australian Ballet and the Sydney Symphony.